 Compiled by TIM FAULKNER/ecoRI News staff

-The Rhode Island primary is scheduled for Sept.
-12, and eight candidates are running for Daniel McKee’s lieutenant governor seat, including the incumbent.
+The Rhode Island general election is scheduled for Nov.
+6, and five candidates are running for Daniel McKee’s lieutenant governor seat, including the incumbent.

 Here is a look at Rhode Island’s Lt.
-Gov. primary (candidates listed in alphabetical order):
+Gov. race:

 Offices held: Lt. gov. 2014-present; mayor of Cumberland 2000-2014